cdl-geneseo/instructional-modes/docs/index.md

 Campus governance should:

 - Consider whether to adopt policies regarding the documentation of effective online teaching parallel to those it has previously adopted for classroom observation
+- Consider working with the Office of the Provost and UUP to develop an online-specific version of the SOFI
 - Require professional development for the Faculty Personnel Committee to ensure that the committee members are able to evaluate documentation of effective online teaching

 Academic affairs administration should require professional development for deans and department chairs to ensure that they are able to evaluate documentation of effective online teaching.